centrifugal/centrifugo/misc/release/notes.md

 Fixes:

-* Fix deadlock during PUB/SUB sync in channels with recovery.
-Addresses [this report](https://github.com/centrifugal/centrifugo/issues/486).
+* Fix subscription cleanup on client close.
+Addresses one more problem found in [this report](https://github.com/centrifugal/centrifugo/issues/486).
-* Fix `redis_db` option: was ignored previously – [#487](https://github.com/centrifugal/centrifugo/issues/487).